Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       1. Allow user to fill in form so we can get in touch with them.
       2. Responsive on all device sizes.
-      3. Carousel in Home Treatment page to show what type of nano-gun is available.
+      3. Carousel in Home Treatment page to show what type of nano-gun and serum is available.

    - ##### Features Left to Implement